nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ### Managing Students
 This section guides you on how to use the commands for managing students in TAB.
+Easily manage your student information with these commands and say goodbye to messy Excel sheets.

 1. [Adding a student: `add`](#adding-a-student-add)
 2. [Editing a student: `edit`](#editing-a-student-edit)